ronismaili/ronismaili/README.md

 # **HTML, CSS & Javascript:**
 During my second semester, at the South East European University, I took the course **Internet Technologies** where we had to work with HTML, CSS & Javascript to create a website for our final project.

-I created a fully responsive and modern looking website using the above mentioned technologies.
+I created a fully responsive and modern looking website using the above-mentioned technologies.
 The theme of the website was around nature and hiking and that is why I called this project Nature And Hiking, if you are interested at taking a look, please check it out by *[clicking me](https://github.com/RonIsmaili/Nature-And-Hiking)*.